leifliddy/fedora-macos-vagrant-builder/README.md

 fedora_40.box
 fedora_40.json
 ```
-Although you can add a vagrant box directly -- it's beter add it via the json file
+Although you can add a vagrant box directly -- it's better add it via the json file
 To add a new vagrant box
 ```
 vagrant box add fedora_40.json